 He is a fellow of IEEE and ACM and is and Intel Distinguished Research Fellow.
 He is member of 5 academies.

-Dr. Paul Messina
+Prof. Paul Messina

 Dr. Paul Messina is Advisor to the Associate Laboratory Director and Laboratory on Exascale and Argonne Distinguished Fellow at Argonne National Laboratory.